Choose the Right PC / Mac for Running SketchUp Pro

 The Affect of Polygons on Hardware Requirements

-SketchUp is a polygonal modeller and it is the calculating of the vertices of these polygons that put the computational demands on the processor and the graphics card.
-Users have been known to destroy perfectly simple SketchUp models by loading in very polygon-heavy models from the 3D Warehouse.
 It's also possible for models to become naturally dense - just because they're complicated.
 As the model becomes more dense, the demands on the processor and RAM to open and edit it increase.
 The density of polygons visible on the screen drive the requirements of the graphics card.
 One way to manage performance problems in a SketchUp model is to turn off the visibility of some geometry through the layers.
 This can be a workaround until the model is streamlined but if this is an issue it means the model is too much for your hardware.
+For more information on optimising your projects, please see here.

 What about Rendering?

 If you're looking to render as well, consider whether the rendering software uses CPU (processor), GPU (graphics card) or both and if you are interested in Ray-Tracing.
 These factors may also affect your hardware decisions.
+For some further reading on picking a renderer have a look through this article here.